Patroklo/yii2-upload-behavior/README.md

 ### UploadImageBehavior

-It has the UploadBehavior attributes and:
+It has the basic UploadBehavior attributes and a group of image related additional functions:

 * **thumbs** Array list with the thumbnail properties and actions
         ```php